syphant/andromeda-web/README.md

 - XMLTV guide data proxy (`/guide/`)
 - CORS headers for cross-origin requests
 - URL rewriting for seamless integration

-Simply replace `subdomain.yourdomain.com` in the `nginx/default.conf` file with what you configured in Cloudflare Tunnel.
+- Simply replace `subdomain.yourdomain.com` in the `nginx/default.conf` file with what you configured in Cloudflare Tunnel

 #### Example Nginx docker compose file for this implementation:
 ```